watermarkhu/textmate-grammar-python/README.md

 - ⚠️ Issue found
 - ⚒️ PR submitted
 - ✅ Done
+- 🚫 Cannot be done
+- 👍 Not required

 | Scope                     | No issues with regex  | Implemented   | Test  | Comment                                       |
 |---------------------------|-----------------------|---------------|-------|-----------------------------------------------|